-NOTICE: This work is copyrighted.
-It is licensed only for use by the original purchaser.
-Making copies of this work or distributing it to any unauthorized person by any means, including without limit email, floppy disk, file transfer, paper print out, or any other method constitutes a violation of International copyright law and subjects the violator to severe fines or imprisonment.
+NOTICE: This ebook is licensed to the original purchaser only.
+Duplication or distribution to any person via email, floppy disk, network, print out, or any other means is a violation of International copyright law and subjects the violator to severe fines and/or imprisonment.
+This notice overrides the Adobe Reader permissions which are erroneous.
+This book cannot be legally lent or given to others.